Site icon Yellowfin BI

 Step 2: Connect PostgreSQL to Yellowfin and expose the data safely

-At this point, we have something valuable: a bookings dataset that reflects how property owners actually think about their business.
-The next job is not to visualize it yet, but to make it available to the analytics layer in a controlled way.
+The next job is to make the database available to the analytics layer in a controlled way.

 This is where Yellowfin comes in.